Visual cognition in multimodal large language models: Acknowledgements

 \section{Acknowledgements}

+We thank Mirko Thalmann and Can Demircan for helpful discussions on the statistical analysis.
 This work was supported by the Max Planck Society, the Volkswagen Foundation, the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A, and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC 2064/1 – 390727645.